 Sold to the Metropolitan Museum, New York

-The Chola Empire (ca.850-1250) was a time of economic and political growth, artistic refinement, major architectural projects and innovation.
-In this climate this graceful Parvati was cast in bronze and used for devotion.
-Parvati is the consort of Shiva and regarded as the principal female deity in the Hindu pantheon.
+The Chola Empire (ca.850-1250) was a period of economic and political prosper that brought major architectural projects, artistic refinement, and innovation.
+In this setting, the present graceful Parvati was cast in bronze.
+Parvati is the consort of Shiva and the chief female deity in the Hindu pantheon.
 This sculpture is a superb example of early Chola art and portrays the deity with an incomparable artistic sophistication.
-The finely modelled embellishments, well-balanced proportions and lively pose add to powerful impression of this exceptional sculpture.
-In addition, the bronze has been selected as the cover for the publication of ‘Cast for Eternity: Bronze Masterworks from India and the Himalayas in Belgian and Dutch Collections (J. Van Alphen et al, 2005).
+The finely modelled embellishments, well-balanced proportions, and lively pose (rajalilsana) add to powerful impression of this exceptional sculpture.
+The bronze was selected for the cover of the important publication of Cast for Eternity: Bronze Masterworks from India and the Himalayas in Belgian and Dutch Collections (J. Van Alphen et al, 2005).

 Sold to a private collection, Belgium

 This impressive figure of a Samurai resembles portraits of the famous Kusunoki Masashige (1294-1336) who fought for Emperor Go-Daigo in the Genko war (1331-1333).
 He is dressed in full armour and is holding a sword - the deadliest of weapons and thus the samurai’s most treasured possession.
 A golden badge in the shape of a circular sun or moon is affixed to the elaborate helmet, signifying his high rank and importance.
 His softly sculpted face, proud posture, and majestic garments all contribute to the monumentality of this important sculpture.

 Sold to the The Ann and Gabriel Barbier-Mueller Museum, Dallas